-However, the general consensus is that BIN Shellac Based Primer is the holy grail product with the best durability.
-So, if your IKEA furniture will receive a lot of traffic (like a coffee table) and you are able to paint in a well ventilated space, definitely go with the BIN Shellac Based Primer.
-Just note that it requires denatured alcohol for cleanup.
+However, the general consensus is that the BIN Shellac Based Primer is the holy grail product with the best durability.
+So, if your IKEA furniture will receive a lot of traffic (for example, a table) and you are able to paint in a well ventilated space, definitely go with the BIN Shellac Based Primer.
+Just note that it has a strong odor and requires denatured alcohol for cleanup.

 If you prefer low odor, soap and water cleanup, and your furniture will receive lighter use, the BIN Advanced Synthetic Shellac Primer is a great choice!